msachi/kafka-streams-demo/README.md

 props.put(StreamsConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092");
 ```

-In addition, you can customise other configurations in the same map, for example, default serialisation and deserialisation libraries for the record key-value pairs:
+In addition, we can customise other configurations in the same map, for example, default serialisation and deserialisation libraries for the record key-value pairs:

 ```java
 props.put(StreamsConfig.DEFAULT_KEY_SERDE_CLASS_CONFIG, Serdes.String().getClass());
 props.put(StreamsConfig.DEFAULT_VALUE_SERDE_CLASS_CONFIG, Serdes.String().getClass());
 ```

-#### 3.2 Defining the topology
+### 3.2 Defining the topology

 Next we will define the computational logic of our Streams application.
 In Kafka Streams this computational logic is defined as a `topology` of connected processor nodes.
 We can use a topology builder to construct such a topology,